jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-09-real-time-streaming-with-kafka-and-flink-3/index.md

 images: []
 cevo: 35
 docs: https://docs.google.com/document/d/1noUCJwNq9LCQRbW58axYjpn8L8ICSseLizVS-744WoE
 description: In this lab, we will create a Pyflink application that reads records from S3 and sends them into a Kafka topic.
-We can assume the S3 data is static metadata that needs to be joined into a stream, and this exercise can be useful for data enrichment.
+A custom pipeline Jar file will be created as the Kafka cluster is authenticated by IAM, and it will be demonstrated how to execute the app in a Flink cluster deployed on Docker and locally as a typical Python app.
+We can assume the S3 data is static metadata that needs to be joined into another stream, and this exercise can be useful for data enrichment.
 ---

 **[This article](https://cevo.com.au/post/real-time-streaming-with-kafka-and-flink-3/) was originally posted on Tech Insights of [Cevo Australia](https://cevo.com.au/).**

 In this lab, we will create a Pyflink application that reads records from S3 and sends them into a Kafka topic.
-We can assume the S3 data is static metadata that needs to be joined into a stream, and this exercise can be useful for data enrichment.
+A custom pipeline Jar file will be created as the Kafka cluster is authenticated by IAM, and it will be demonstrated how to execute the app in a Flink cluster deployed on Docker and locally as a typical Python app.
+We can assume the S3 data is static metadata that needs to be joined into another stream, and this exercise can be useful for data enrichment.

 * [Introduction](/blog/2023-10-05-real-time-streaming-with-kafka-and-flink-1)
 * [Lab 1 Produce data to Kafka using Lambda](/blog/2023-10-26-real-time-streaming-with-kafka-and-flink-2)